bluewingtitan/multiNOA/README.md

 multiNoa handles everything low level for you, so you can focus on what's most important: The gameplay.

 ## What multiNoa is **not**
-multiNoa isn't a Entity-Manager, a Event System, ...
+multiNoa isn't a Entity-Manager, a Event System, an engine in any way ...

-This is not an engine, it's the base layer that is designed to fit right into your game while being as flexible as possible so you always are the one having control.
+It's a base layer, designed to fit right into your game while being as flexible as possible — so you always are the one having control.

-And: This is very carefully designed to fit games!
-You technically could use it for something else, but you might be better of using something more fitting.
+And: It's carefully designed to fit games!
+You technically could use it for something else, but you might be better of using something else.
 It's the perfect tool for **some** projects and designed to fit those.

 ## Why the name?
 This project is based upon the networking solution I wrote for my indie-game project aton (feel free to wishlist/buy on steam to support me!).
-I first went with Photon for Unity (PUN), but quickly saw, that I really want server-authorized multiplayer.
+I first went with Photon for Unity (PUN), but quickly decided, that I really wanted server-authorized multiplayer and maintain the control over my spendings, so cloud hosting myself was the way to go.

 multiNoa is used inside aton in this exact form and will evolve with aton and other projects I will use it in.
-I decided to put it out there, since I feel like there are a lot of solutions, but they either cost money to use, or aren't flexible enough to use them for all types of games.
+I decided to put it out there, since I feel like there are a lot of solutions, but they either cost money to use, or aren't flexible enough to use them for types of games like aton.

 ## What multiNoa is
 multiNoa is your best friend when writing a multiplayer game.